 @staticmethod is also a non-data descriptor — it defines __get__ but not __set__.
 An instance attribute with the same name as a @staticmethod will shadow it by exactly the same mechanism.
 The practical difference is that static methods are called without cls or self, so the TypeError message when you accidentally call the shadowing value may look slightly different, but the root cause is identical.

-If you need to guarantee that a class method cannot be shadowed on an instance, one option is to use a data descriptor — a custom class that defines both __get__ and __set__ — to enforce that the name stays bound to the method.
+If you need to guarantee that a class method cannot be shadowed on an instance, one option is to use a data descriptor — a custom class that defines __set__ (which alone is enough to qualify; __get__ is also included to preserve callable behavior) — to enforce that the name stays bound to the method.
 In practice, this is rarely necessary.
 The more practical guard is naming discipline: do not give instance attributes the same names as class-level callables, and document the constraint in your class if the risk is real.

 When naming class methods, prefer names that describe an action clearly tied to construction or class-level behavior — from_dict, from_file, build_default.
 These are less likely to collide with instance attributes, which tend to hold state rather than describe operations.